tojamvti/test_flask/README.md

     Generates a filename based on the title and saves the image in the "static/images/" folder.
     Returns the path to the saved image.

+best_recipe():

+    Description: Renders Best Recipe page.

+contact():

+    Description: Renders Contact page with form where user can input name, e-mail and message.

+    Functionality: Form saves message into database.

+about():

+    Description: Renders About page.

+faq():

+    Description: Renders FAQ page.

+recipe_delete():

+    Description: Deletes recipe record from database.

+    Functionality: Takes recipe_id which is uniqe id of recipe and deletes record from database with this exact id.

+about.html:

+    Description: Template for About page, that contains basic information about app.

+add_recipe.html:

+    Description: Template for Add Recipe page.
+    Includes a form for users to input recipe details.
+    Provides a button to go back to the main recipe list.

+base.html:

+    Description: Base template that other templates extend from.

+best_recipe.html:

+    Description: Template for Best Recipe page that  prints pizza recipe.

 recipe_list.html:

     Description: HTML template for rendering the main recipe list page.